Dolly Castro Shows Off Hourglass Curves In Tight Leopard Dress With Sheer Sides

 “This dress is gorgeous on you!
 Hope that you are your family are staying safe and healthy,” one follower raved.

 “I love that your sooo Beautiful and at the same time simple BECAUSE your are classy.
-You dont need to try hard because you are simply YOU!,” a second follower complimented, adding a single black heart emoji.
+You dont need to try hard because you are simply YOU!” a second follower complimented, adding a single black heart emoji.

 “Smokin hot,” one more wrote with the addition of a flame and red heart emoji.

-Last week, The Inquisitr reported that Castro dropped jaws in another racy look, that time in a curve-hugging outfit that consisted of black liquid leggings and a matching black bra.
+Last week, The Inquisitr reported that Castro dropped jaws in a curve-hugging outfit that consisted of black liquid leggings and a matching black bra.